Arab coalition bombs Houthis at Hodeidah airport, urges them to withdraw

 Children slept on the floor of empty classrooms while others sat forlornly in the courtyard, where a few items of clothing and blankets were draped over balconies and upturned desks.

-The coalition intervened in Yemen to restore its internationally recognized government and thwart what Riyadh and Abu Dhabi see as efforts by Iran to dominate the region.
+The coalition intervened in Yemen to thwart what Riyadh and Abu Dhabi see as efforts by Iran to dominate the region.

 The Houthis, who rule the most populous areas of Yemen, a chronically unstable nation of 30 million people, deny being puppets of Iran and say their revolt is against corruption and defending Yemen from invaders.